×

 Francis Grimke Scholarship

-• Selected from students who are descendants of enslaved people or from underrepresented groups, including but not limited to African, Latino/a, Asian-Pacific Islander or First Nations descent.
+• Awarded after admissions to outstanding students who are descendants of enslaved people or from underrepresented groups, including but not limited to African, Latino/a, Asian-Pacific Islander or First Nations descent.
 (Note: Current federal nondiscrimination guidelines and case law permit educational institutions to focus but not limit scholarships to particular racial/ethnic groups.
 Within the context of the Seminary’s complete financial aid program, the Grimke scholarship will focus on African American students to the extent permitted by these guidelines.)
 Learn More

 • Covers the full cost of tuition plus $15,000 per academic year, which typically covers the majority of Seminary expenses